Q: What does it mean to you to end the year in the #1 spot?

 Q: You travel a lot.
 Do you feel at home when you’re on the road?

 A: I always say I have like eight different houses.
 None of them actually belong to me, but they’re always my second home.
 I’m like a gypsy, I guess.
 I went to college for 2.5 years and then I took two years off and worked for Shay Carroll [who roped the fastest steer at the 2016 NFR with header Kolton Schmidt with a 3.6-second run].
 I lived in Stephenville and worked for Paul Eaves for almost a year.
-I lived at his house in Millsap; I’ve stayed with Jackie Crawford [whose husband, nine-time WNFR qualifier Charly, runs the Military Team Roping School featured on p.
-78]; and I’ve stayed at a couple other people’s houses in Stephenville.
+I lived at his house in Millsap; I’ve stayed with Jackie Crawford [whose husband, nine-time WNFR qualifier Charly, runs the Military Team Roping School]; and I’ve stayed at a couple other people’s houses in Stephenville.
 Stephenville, I guess that’s my go-to.
 And I stay at Lari Dee’s a lot.
 I feel pretty at home at those two places.

 Q: And now you’re going back to college?

 A: Yes, ma’am.
 I haven’t got to travel much in the last three of four months because I actually went back to the University of Arkansas at Monticello.
 It’s about 2.5 hours from where I was raised.
 I’m getting a bachelor’s in exercise science.